JonathanReeve/sops/master-report.md

 More proprietary systems also exist.
 A number of US patents---US5796948, US8868408, US8473443, US7818764, and US20080109214---describe "offensive message interceptors," "methods for word offensiveness processing," "inappropriate content detection," "methods for monitoring blocked content," and "methods for computerized psychological content analysis," respectively.

-## Computational Detection of Abusive Language, Behaviors, or People (Jonathan)
+## Computational Detection of Abusive Language, Behaviors, or People

 ### General Classification Studies